mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### DIET

 Bwaps enjoy an omnivorous diet consisting primarily of vegetable matter with small amounts of protein such as fish, insects and amphibians.
 With the advent of agriculture, Bwaps discovered that preparation improved the taste of food and aided in the absorption of nutrients.
 Before the use of fire, Bwaps relied on brining or soaking foods in mild acidic solutions as a means of preparation, while salt was used to preserve meat.
 With the discovery of fire, Bwaps utilised it somewhat in cooking but preferred to maintain their more traditional food preparation techniques.
 Exposure to an interstellar community and trade brought new types of alien food as well, many of which were introduced into Bwap diet, although Bwaps do not enjoy alcoholic beverages of any sort.
-Sauces were brought to the Bwaps by the Vilani and were enthusiastically adopted into their cuisine.
-Terran foods such as lobster, caviar, kale, bok-choy, wom-bok and asparagus are widely enjoyed by Bwaps.
+Sauces were brought to the Bwaps by the Vilani and were enthusiastically adopted into their cuisine. [[Terra|Terran]] foods such as lobster, caviar, kale, bok-choy, wom-bok and asparagus are widely enjoyed by Bwaps.

 ### BWAP FOOD